-The FSC Trainee Tutor Scheme runs once a year with up to 20 trainees being appointed, after a 2 day assessment and interview.
-The programme will usually start in late October, and run for 13 months.
+The FSC Trainee Tutor Scheme usually runs once a year with up to 20 trainees being appointed, after a 2 day assessment and interview.
+The programme will normally start in January, and run for 10 months.

 Training includes: Hill and Mountain Training Course, First Aid at Work, Water Safety, Operational Code of Practice (OCoPs) training, Biodiversity and Landscape Group Training (BLAG), GIS and ESRI ArcGIS Online plus 4 weeks of dedicated field teaching knowledge and skills.